131 Commando Squadron Royal Engineers: Current role

 As a Commando unit, the majority of the squadron's personnel have completed the Reserve Forces Commando Course, run by the Royal Marines at the Commando Training Centre at Lympstone.
 This demanding course is the foundation for all further training.
 As an engineer unit, the squadron trains for a variety of tasks from demolitions to construction.

 Structure

-The squadron consists of four troops based in the following locations around the UK:
+The squadron consists of three troops based in the following locations around the UK: